glpi-project/docdev/source/devapi/massiveactions.rst

 Goals
 ^^^^^

-Add to itemtypes `search lists <http://glpi-developer-documentation.readthedocs.io/en/master/devapi/search.html>`_:
+Add to itemtypes :doc:`search lists <../devapi/search>`_:

 - a checkbox before each item,
-- a checkbox for select all items checkboxes,
+- a checkbox to select all items checkboxes,
 - an `Actions` button to apply modifications to each selected items.

 Update item's fields